cehbrecht/gitforscience-sandbox/README.md

     $ git remote add overleaf https://git.overleaf.com/15422340tzpscybmktkc
     $ git remote -v

 Make your repo identical to the overleaf repo.
-Be careful with this ... you will loose everything in the master branch:
+Be careful with this ... you will loose everything on your local master branch:

     $ git reset --hard overleaf/master
-    # push it to your remote
+    # push it to your remote origin master
     $ git push --force

 ## Update Overleaf document with local changes